thegoddambatman/diy-dogecoin-digger/bin/README.md

 # DÐD Bins

 This is where the binaries live.
-Don't fret, they're small.
+Don't fret, they're small and harmless.

 ## Pooler's CPUMiner